 It’s easy to be a pessimist.
 It’s also easy to be an optimist.
-The challenge is mostly in the deciding factors, in our deepest values, and in our choices, big and small.
-We make a lot of decisions by default, or within the parameters our most influential conditioning — thus we live primarily in unconscious ways.
+The challenge is mostly in the deciding factors, in our truest values, and in our choices, big and small.
+We make a lot of decisions by default, or within the parameters of our most influential conditioning — thus we live primarily in unconscious ways.
 The rest of the time, we’re reacting to choices we didn’t realize we were part of making.
 This, one could argue, favors the machines, the artifice, and the traditional (though increasingly AI-dependent) corporate interests.
 This keeps us strip-mining, deforesting, polluting, and inevitably unhappy and unfulfilled.

 So what does it take to raise the consciousness of a species?
 How long until we’re all at a more mindful, unified, harmonic, resonant, phase of development?
 Another thousand years?
 A million?
 It seems there’s no time for that.
-We’re at a crux that shifts things for us in hours, days, and weeks, never mind decades.
+We’re at a crux that shifts things for us in hours, days and weeks, never mind decades.
 In 1918 the pop-up toaster was invented.
 Today, we can talk to them (and they can talk back).
 Maybe that’s not an actual improvement.

-On the flip-side, even in the past decade, we’ve made incredible strides forward in the practice and understanding of the potentials of our human design (latent and actual), the power of our minds, and the energy of thought.
+On the flip-side, even in the past decade, we’ve made incredible strides forward in the practice and understanding of the potentials of our human design (latent and actual), the power of our minds, and the undeniable energy of thought.
 There is more and more science and data that backs up things that yesterday were strange and esoteric.
 One could argue the same about computers and their capabilities that were not so long ago mere science fiction.
 Again, the confluence shows itself to be evident.